 Luckily, you can use licensed offshore sportsbooks to bet on local Philippine players and leagues legally and safely.
 Additionally, you can wager on the Philippine Men’s National Team and all their tournaments via these same books, as well as international fare from sports all around the world.

 This page was created specifically for Philippines basketball betting and has information on how basketball in the islands came about, the legal framework regarding basketball wagering, insight on the best sportsbooks to use, and more.

 Is Philippines Basketball Betting Legal?

 Yes, you can.
 MSW does offer betting lines on basketball at their multiple retail locations throughout the Philippines.
-Those fans who are interested in a domestic option will find that MSW does offer basketball betting to Filipino bettors.
-Despite this, many bettors still prefer the offshore sportsbook environment due to better bonuses, a wider selection of betting lines, and the competitive odds and pay lines that are comparable to the Vegas bookmakers.
+Those fans who are interested in a domestic option will find that MSW provides basketball betting of all kinds to Filipino bettors.

 How Did Basketball Make Its Way To The Philippines?

 Basketball was introduced to the Philippines back in the 20th century by US soldiers during American occupation in the country, and Filipino residents quickly fell in love with the imported game.

 The Philippines Men’s National Team came to be in the early 1910s and competed in the Far Eastern Championship Games.
 They were quite successful in winning the majority of gold medals over the first decade of competition.
 The team later made its Olympic debut in 1936.
 When the Philippines officially became an independent country in 1946, domestic leagues emerged and basketball continued to rise in popularity.

 The Philippines Basketball Association held its inaugural season in 1975, and it’s been an institution ever since.
 Still, local books do not allow PBA betting to this day, which is why offshore sportsbooks are so popular with Filipino basketball fans.